Skip to content

 Return to running protocol - part 2

-We’ve set out the rules and guidelines for our Return to running program in this post.
+Before you dive into part 2 of our Return to Running Protocol, we’ve set out the rules and guidelines for our Return to running program in this post.
 Be sure to read those first before starting this running program.

-Return to running program sessions
+Return to running protocol sessions

 Phase 1 – focusing on movement

-Note: this is the starting point for new runners or very deconditioned runners.
-If you’re an experienced runner AND you’ve been off running for less than 4 months, start with Phase 2.
+If you’re an experienced runner AND you’ve been off running for less than 4 months, start with Phase 2 of the Return to Running Protocol.

 1. Brisk walk for 30+ minutes on flat terrain